What are Apex Unit Tests?

 To facilitate the development of robust, error-free code, Apex supports the creation and execution of unit tests.
-Unit tests are class methods that verify whether a particular piece of code is working properly.
+Unit tests are class methods that verify whether a particular code is working correctly.

 What to Test in Apex?